aamrits/interview-questions-prep/javascript.md

 }
 obj1.displayName();
 ```
-In case 2, this will refer to obj1.
+In case 2, this will refer to `obj1`.
-- 'this' keyword works dynamically.
+- `this` keyword works dynamically.
 Let's take another example.
 - Case 3
 ```js
 const obj = {